HomeArticlesComparisonSimple vs Compound Interest

 • Annual interest charge: exactly ₹6,000 every year

-The predictability of simple interest benefits borrowers.
-Every year's interest is the same fixed amount; there is no acceleration.
-A borrower who cannot repay in year 1 and waits until year 3 owes the same interest per year throughout — the outstanding balance does not balloon.
+That predictability works in the borrower's favor.
+Every year's interest is the same fixed amount, with no acceleration.
+A borrower who can't repay in year 1 and waits until year 3 owes the same interest per year the whole time.
+The outstanding balance never balloons.

 Where simple interest is used in India.
 Short-term personal loans (under 12 months), some vehicle loans structured on a "flat rate" basis, and the moratorium period of education loans.
-Under the Reserve Bank of India's guidelines, interest on education loans accrues on a simple basis during the course period and the 6–12 month repayment moratorium following graduation.
-This protects students from compounding on a large loan balance before they start earning.
+Under Reserve Bank of India guidelines, interest on education loans accrues on a simple basis during the course period and the 6-12 month repayment moratorium after graduation, which shields students from compounding on a large loan balance before they start earning.

 Flat-rate vehicle loans and the hidden trap.
-Many vehicle loans are quoted as "flat rate" loans — for example, 10% flat on a ₹5 lakh car loan for 5 years.
-This appears to be simple interest: 5,00,000 × 0.10 × 5 = ₹2,50,000 total interest, making total repayment ₹7,50,000 or ₹12,500 per month.
-However, because the outstanding principal reduces with every EMI payment, the effective annual rate (converting the flat rate to a reducing balance rate) is approximately 18–19% — nearly double the quoted rate.
+Many vehicle loans get quoted as "flat rate" loans, say 10% flat on a ₹5 lakh car loan for 5 years.
+That looks like simple interest: 5,00,000 × 0.10 × 5 = ₹2,50,000 total interest, making total repayment ₹7,50,000 or ₹12,500 per month.
+But because the outstanding principal shrinks with every EMI payment, the effective annual rate (once you convert the flat rate to a reducing balance rate) works out to roughly 18-19%, nearly double the quoted rate.
 Always ask lenders for the reducing balance rate or APR, not the flat rate.

 Simple interest for investors.
 Some post office schemes and small savings products historically quoted simple interest.
-At low rates over short terms, the difference from compound interest is negligible.
-Over long terms, the gap widens significantly — which is why comparing any two financial products requires understanding the compounding frequency, not just the stated rate.
+At low rates over short terms, the gap from compound interest barely matters.
+Over long terms it widens a lot, which is why comparing any two financial products means looking at compounding frequency, not just the stated rate.

 Example: fixed deposit. ₹50,000 at 12% per annum compounded monthly for 3 years: